Bound States at Semiconductor -- Mott Insulator Interfaces: Unpolarized Mott-Semiconductor interface

 To first order in the hopping, this reads \(\Delta V_\mathrm{min,A_L} = \frac{1}{2}T_\mathbf{k}^\| - V + \mathcal{O}(T^2)\).
 For the full expressions in terms of the parameters \(V\), \(U\), \(T\), and \(T_\mathbf{k}^\|\) see App.~\ref{App:single_interface_minimalpot}.

 The required strength of the interface perturbation \(\Delta V_\mathrm{min}\) depends on the band alignment.
-It is depicted in Fig.~\ref{fig:dV_min_v} (sold line) as a function of this band alignment, parametrized by the on-site potential $V$ for given hopping $T$.
+It is depicted in Fig.~\ref{fig:dV_min_v} (sold line) as a function of this band alignment, parametrized by the potential \red{offset }$V$ for given hopping $T$.
 The approximate dependence of $T$, $U$, and $V$ is given.
-It decreases linearly with decreasing distance $V$ from the lower Hubbard band; is nearly constant in the lower half of the Mott gap; it goes up at $V=U/2$ and decreases from there linearly; before being constant again.
+It decreases linearly with decreasing distance $V$ from the lower Hubbard band; is nearly constant in the lower half of the Mott gap; it goes up at $V=U/2$ and decreases from there linearly; before being constant again. \red{For an existing interface, the parameter combination is given by the materials such that this system would be a single point on either the solid or dashed line (two examples are marked).
+By a gate voltage applied to only one half-space, the band offset $V$ may be shifted, and the minimally needed strength moves accordingly. }

 Similar considerations as above might also be done for a negative interface perturbation \(\Delta V < 0\), corresponding to \(r_a = r_-\) and \(s_b = s_+\).
 In this case, any valid solution requires an energy below the semiconducting band edge \(E < B_L = -2 T/Z - T_\mathbf{k}^\| + V \), where both lower band edges in the Mott region, \(A_{LL}\) and \(A_{LH}\), are relevant.
 With \(T^L_\mathbf{k} = 2T/Z + T_\mathbf{k}^\|\) they read